 Flotation tanks provide a light and sound-free environment, with a shallow pool of water containing about 1,000 lbs of dissolved Epsom salt.
 The high concentration of Epsom salt allows you to float effortlessly, and the temperature is the same as that of your skin so that you can’t even feel the water around you.
 The effect is a completely dark, quiet, and weightless flotation that reduces your cortisol levels, relieves muscle aches, and allows you to spend 60-90 minutes free from any stimulation whatsoever.
 You can find a float facility in your area here.

-I use audio-visual entertainment all the time to help me find a deep relaxation and love it!
-This technique that uses visual patterns with sounds to bring you into a hypnotic place of relaxation.
+I use audio-visual entertainment all the time to help me find deep relaxation and love it!
+This technique uses visual patterns with sounds to bring you into a hypnotic place of relaxation.
 Audio-visual entertainment gives you a brain boost and can help with athletic performance, anxiety, depression, ADHD, mood, and senior issues.
 I highly recommend it.

 Spending time in an infrared sauna has many health benefits, including stress relief and detoxification.
 I personally have one in my home, and you can also receive treatments from natural spas that house their own.